Recommended snowshoeing trails in the Banff area

 Starting point: The closed gate at the intersection of Tunnel Mountain Drive and St. Julien Road

 Closed to vehicles in the winter, this route has splendid views of Cascade Mountain.
-It also connects with the Surprise Corner to Hoodoos Viewpoint Trail.
+It also connects with the Surprise Corner to Hoodoos Trail.

 2.8 km loop